The Ataris: So Long, Astoria (2002–2004)

 In 2002, the lineup changed again, with John Collura replacing Peña on guitar.
-Prior to this, Collura had played in his own band Beefcake who'd toured with The Ataris.
-He'd also done time on tour as a guitar tech for The Ataris just prior to Peña's departure.
+Prior to this, Collura had played in his own band Beefcake who'd toured with the Ataris.
+He'd also done time on tour as a guitar tech for the Ataris just prior to Peña's departure.

 During this same period, the Ataris' contract with Kung Fu Records expired, and the band chose to sign with Columbia Records.
 Later that year, they began recording their fourth full-length album and major label debut, So Long, Astoria, released on March 4, 2003.
 Produced by Lou Giordano, the album's production served as a stark contrast to any of the band's past releases, as previous efforts were recorded in short time spans between tours.

-So Long, Astoria was widely credited for introducing The Ataris to a larger mainstream audience and generating several successful singles, including "In This Diary" and "The Saddest Song".
+So Long, Astoria was widely credited for introducing the Ataris to a larger mainstream audience and generating several successful singles, including "In This Diary" and "The Saddest Song".
 Musically, the album showcased very personal, encrypted and slightly more optimistic songwriting with a more refined, straightforward rock sound, not unlike Jimmy Eat World.
 This album also included their hit cover song, originally recorded by Don Henley, "The Boys of Summer", which much to the dismay of the band became their "accidental" second single after the radio station KROQ in Los Angeles started playing it, even though the band had already chosen the song "My Reply" as their second single.
 The single is their highest-charting single to date, reaching No. 20 on the Billboard Hot 100.

 The band toured behind this record for most of 2003 and into early 2004 adding another guitarist (Joseph A. Farriella) to the band.
 That year also saw the release of a low-key live album, Live At The Metro, along with a track on the Spider-Man 2 soundtrack.
 So Long, Astoria sold well in excess of 700,000 copies and was certified gold.
-After a number of personal, financial and artistic differences, this line-up decided to respectfully and creatively go its separate ways over the summer and fall of 2004.
+After a number of personal, financial and artistic differences, this line-up decided to go its separate ways over the summer and fall of 2004.